 Some of our Nightstop services take guests who contact them directly whereas others take guests who have been referred through a partner such as a college, social services or another charity.
 To find out about the service in your area please find your nearest Nightstop service.

-If you have been assessed as a low risk guest we will contact you to make sure that you’re comfortable with the arrangements.
+We will contact you to make sure that you’re comfortable with the arrangements for your placement.
 We let you know who you will be staying with, the process for getting there and what you can expect from the Nightstop service.

 Again this varies on a case by case basis, but usually guests use our service from between 3 days to 3 weeks.
 This may be with the same host or with different hosts.

 The idea of Nightstop is that we provide emergency accommodation whilst supporting you to find longer term options.
 This may mean moving on to Supported Lodgings, moving back with your family or privately renting.

 Yes, we work with a number of partners to offer guests the support they need.
 Our partners offer services such as working to build bridges between family members, offering mental health support and helping with training or education needs.

 Nightstop supports young people in crisis by preventing them from sleeping in unsafe places.
 Throughout the ongoing pandemic, we have, where necessary and appropriate, continued to place guests with hosting households across the Nightstop network.

 Some Nightstop services have temporarily paused their operations, but many are working to reopen safely as soon as possible.
 Unfortunately, some of our current Nightstop volunteers have had to take a step back from their roles for the time being, if they are at higher risk from COVID-19 or if the pandemic has resulted in a change of personal circumstances.